Options Flow Data API

 Click any client below to see step-by-step setup.
 Replace YOUR_API_KEY with your actual key.

-- Open Claude Desktop → Settings → Developer → Edit Config
+- Open Claude Desktop → Settings → Developer → Add MCP Server

 - Run the following in your terminal: